CIS Critical Security Controls Navigator

 IG2IG3

-Configure trusted DNS servers on enterprise assets.
-Example implementations include: configuring assets to use enterprise-controlled DNS servers and/or reputable externally accessible DNS servers.
+Configure trusted DNS servers on network infrastructure.
+Example implementations include configuring network devices to use enterprise-controlled DNS servers and/or reputable externally accessible DNS servers.

 IG2IG3